Enda Kenny: Leader of the Opposition (2002–2011)

 Under Kenny, Fine Gael agreed to enter a pre-election pact with the Labour Party, to offer the electorate an alternative coalition government at the 2007 general election held on 24 May 2007.
 The so-called Mullingar Accord was agreed in September 2004, following the European and local elections that year.
 The Green Party also signalled via the media to be in favour of membership of such a coalition government after the election.
 However, it would not commit to an agreement before polling day.

-Kenny's leadership attempted to define Fine Gael as a party of the progressive centre.
+Kenny's leadership defined Fine Gael as a party of the progressive centre.
 Its policy initiatives concentrated on value for money, consumer rights, civil partnerships, reform of public spending, reward and enterprise and preventative health care policy.
 The party sought to retake its former mantle as the law-and-order and a party committed to defending the institutions of the state.
 At the Fine Gael Ardfheis in March 2007, Kenny outlined his platform for the forthcoming general election entitled the "Contract for a Better Ireland".
 The main aspects of this "contract" included: 2,300 more hospital beds, 2,000 more Gardaí, tougher jail sentences and tougher bail for criminals, free health insurance for all children under 16 and lower income tax.
 Bertie Ahern was perceived by many to have comfortably beaten Kenny in the pre-election Leaders' debate.
 When the votes were counted it emerged that Fine Gael had made large gains, increasing its number of seats by twenty, to give a total of 51 seats in the new Dáil.
 However, Labour and the Greens failed to make gains, leaving Kenny's "Alliance for Change" short of a majority.
 Despite predictions to the contrary, the Fianna Fáil vote recovered sufficiently to bring it to 78 seats, and a third term in government for Ahern.

 Responding to the banking crisis in County Cork, on 15 February 2009, Kenny asked the entire board of the Central Bank of Ireland's Financial Regulation section to resign.

+Vice-president of the EPP

+In March 2006, Enda Kenny was elected as the vice-president of the European People's Party at the EPP Congress in Rome.
+Commenting on his election Kenny said, "I am delighted that our sister parties have voted to maintain the central role Fine Gael has at the heart of a vastly enlarged European People's Party.
+My election to this post will ensure that we will continue to have real influence in the decision-making corridors of the largest European political family".

+His EPP relations would go on to play an invaluable role during his time in government and the Irish financial crisis.
+He left the role after 7 years in 2012.